 I provided care and company for someone living with cerebral palsy and epilepsy while sharing their home, countless cups of tea, and after a little encouragement, an active life and love for buzzing London.

 I developed a human-centred design practice with a strong focus on collaboration and translating research insights into inclusive service concepts.
 I explored how design can be used to understand, critically examine, and re-imagine the cultures, institutions and systems that shape our world, and to articulate preferable futures.
-Award: Postgraduate Scholarship by Scottish Funding Council, Travel Scholarship to Tokyo by the Japanese Government and Toshiba.

 I gained theoretical knowledge and practical experience of designing and conducting ethical research projects using qualitative methods such as ethnography and interviews.
 Moreover, I developed critical thinking and a sociological imagination of relating individual biographies to culture, contexts, and systems.